* 307 – After divorcing his wife Minervina, Constantine marries Fausta, the daughter of the retired Roman Emperor Maximian.

 * 1959 – The 14th Dalai Lama, Tenzin Gyatso, crosses the border into India and is granted political asylum.

-* 1964 – The Dictatorship in Brazil, under the aegis of general Castello Branco, begins.
+* 1964 – A coup d'état in Brazil establishes a military government, under the aegis of general Castello Branco.

 * 1966 – The Soviet Union launches Luna 10 which later becomes the first space probe to enter orbit around the Moon.